Cisco-AMP/java_security/blog.md

     public Integer getAttribute() { return attribute; }
 }
 ```
-It can be serializaed and deserialized like this.
+It can be serialized and deserialized like this.
 ```java
 // serialization
 Example example1 = new Example(1);